The Best Mezcal From Oaxaca (25 Must-Try Brands for Mezcal Lovers)

 When it comes to how they’re made, mezcal and tequila differ again.
 Both involve growing agave for several years, but the traditional mezcal production process is where they differ.

-The blue agave piΓ±a (agave hearts) for tequila goes through a steaming process in an industrial oven, whereas the piΓ±a for mezcal is roasted in a fire pit in the ground.
-This time in the underground pit is why mezcal often has a smoky taste.
+The blue agave piña (agave hearts) for tequila goes through a steaming process in an industrial oven, whereas the piña for mezcal is roasted in a fire pit in the ground.

-They then go through a different extraction process, with tequila being largely mass-produced, whereas mezcal is handcrafted.
-Each batch of mezcal will be different, even when itβs made by the same producer, whereas tequila has a more uniform taste.
+Each batch of mezcal will be different, even when it’s made by the same producer, whereas tequila has a more uniform taste.

 Is mezcal stronger than tequila?

-π₯ Looking for a mezcal with low ABV?
 Opt for Mezcal Monte Alban Mezcal con Gusano, which is 40% ABV alcohol content.
 This is one of the most popular mezcals in the United States, and it’s readily available.

 Is there a mezcal worm?

-No β While you’ll find the infamous tequila worm in most bottles, mezcal does not contain a worm in the bottle.
+No — While you’ll find the infamous tequila worm in most bottles, mezcal does not contain a worm in the bottle.
 That same worm is what’s used to make sal de gusano (worm salt), which is traditionally served with mezcal in Mexico.

 Does mezcal give you a hangover?

 While it’s rare for drinkers to feel side effects the day after, you probably don’t want to test your limits with mezcal because it’s pretty strong.
-In short, yes, mezcal can give you a hangover, but only after seriously overindulging.
+In short, mezcal can give you a hangover, but only after seriously overindulging.

-Whatβs the best way to enjoy mezcal?
+What’s the best way to enjoy mezcal?

-Mezcal is meant to be drunk at room temperature, sipped from a mezcal copita (meaning “little cup”) β not taken as a shot.
-Youβll hear people describe sipping mezcal as kissing the glass, which is the best way to enjoy the unique flavors.
+Mezcal is meant to be drunk at room temperature, sipped from a mezcal copita (meaning “little cup”) — not taken as a shot.

 In Mexico, mezcal is typically served with oranges and sal de gusano on the site.
 This is a salt mixture with chiles and dried larvae from the chinicuil worm.
 Alternatively, you can also enjoy mezcal in cocktails.